Energetic Nutrition

 Q. What is DIM and how does it help to shrink uterine fibroids?

 A. DIM is a fat soluble supplement and should be taken with food or just after a meal for best absorption.
-It is suggested to take Myomin after a meal as well.

 Q. What is an estrogen flair reaction in relation to taking DIM?